 - When God created the heavens and the earth in the beginning, He created the earth in such a beautiful and perfect condition that the angels responded with joyful singing and shouting.

-- There was a massive cataclysmic global judgement of God against the world of Lucifer (Satan) and his angels when they sinned by rebelling against God during the Pre-Adamic Age.
+- There was a massive cataclysmic global judgement from God against the world of Lucifer (Satan) and his angels when they sinned by rebelling against God during the Pre-Adamic Age.
 Since then, God has chained Satan and his fallen angels in spiritual darkness and confined them to earth and its heaven (earth’s atmosphere), awaiting their final judgement in the Lake of Fire.

 - Earth’s geology has been greatly impacted and shaped by this massive Pre-Adamic cataclysmic global judgement from God.